Car Rental in Malta: Age Rules, Left-Hand Traffic and What to Expect

 Driving culture in Malta

-Maltese driving has a reputation.
+Maltese driving has a reputation, and it’s mostly earned.
 Locals drive close, change lanes without signalling and treat amber lights as a suggestion.
-Road markings are sometimes faded or missing.
-Signage can be inconsistent.
+At junctions without clear priority, the informal rule is closer to “whoever moves first goes” than anything you’ll find in a rule book.
+Road markings are sometimes faded or missing, and horns get used quickly rather than as a last resort.

 Roundabouts

-Malta has an unusually high density of roundabouts for such a small island.
-The priority rule is the same as in the UK: traffic on the roundabout has right of way over traffic entering.
+Malta has an unusually high density of roundabouts for such a small island — some routes pack in a dozen or more over a short drive.
+The priority rule is the same as in the UK: traffic already on the roundabout has right of way over traffic entering.
 Not everyone follows this in practice.
 Approach with caution and yield generously.

 Fuel stations on Gozo